WRZN-AM 720

 Mark Smucker-Director of Engineering

-Steve Bowman-Co-Host-"American Insurance Advisors"
+Steve Bowman-co-Host-"American Insurance Advisors"

-Francois Coutea-Co-host-"American Insurance Advisors"
+Francois Coutea-co-host-"American Insurance Advisors"

 Dr. Michael Lange-Host-"Ask the Doctor" (eye-care)